DcisionAI/dcision-platform/docs/architecture/mcp/protocol.md

 ## Introduction

-The Model Context Protocol (MCP) is a standardized framework for defining, executing, and managing optimization and operations research problems.
-This document outlines the protocol's structure, components, and implementation details.
+The Model Context Protocol (MCP) is a standardized framework for defining, executing, managing, and deploying optimization and operations research problems.
+MCP is both an authoring artifact (for interactive, LLM/agent-powered workflows) and a deployable, versioned contract for real-time, production-grade endpoints.

+## MCP as a Deployable Contract

+- **Authoring Phase:**
+  - Users interactively build and validate an MCP using the console and LLM/agent-powered steps (intent, data, model, preview, solve).
+  - The MCP document encodes all context, model, and protocol steps required for the problem.

+- **Deployment Phase:**
+  - A validated MCP can be deployed as a versioned, immutable endpoint.
+  - The deployed MCP serves as a contract: new data can be POSTed to the endpoint for real-time optimization/decisioning, skipping the authoring steps.
+  - See [MCP Deployment & Serving](../../mcp/deployment.md) for endpoint API and lifecycle details.

 ## Protocol Structure